 Astigmatism

-Astigmatism is another common refractive error in the family of nearsightedness and farsightedness.
+Astigmatism is another standard refractive error in the family of nearsightedness and farsightedness.
 People with astigmatism generally have fuzzy vision at all distances.
 Astigmatism symptoms may include:

 What causes astigmatism?

 Astigmatism is the result of an irregular curvature of the cornea or lens.
-In most cases, people are born with astigmatism, although it can also develop because of eye disease, eye injury, or surgery.
+Most people are born with astigmatism, although it can also develop because of eye disease, injury, or surgery.

 How is astigmatism treated?

-Like other refractive eye conditions, astigmatism can be corrected with eyeglasses, contact lenses, or surgery.
+Astigmatism can be corrected with eyeglasses, contact lenses, or surgery, like other refractive eye conditions.

 Presbyopia